alinex/node-book/doc/README.md

 goes on.
 So read it once, but come back again to see the newest changes.

 The key concepts are "Configuration over Implementation" and "Keep it Simple".

+All the different modules in the Alinex namespace are loose coupled but optimal integrated.
+At first they solve my own problems but I will enlarge their functionality and often my problems are the problems of others, too.

 ## Structure of Book